What Is a Resale Certificate?

-You know this much this far: A resale certificate is a document that lets retailers purchase goods for resale without having to pay sales tax for those items.
+You know this much this far: A resale certificate (also called a tax exemption certificate) lets retailers purchase goods for resale without having to pay sales tax for those items.

 Depending on your state, they will either provide you with a resale certificate number to use with a generic template or they will create a customized certificate for your business.
 Either way, you’ll need to provide a copy of the certificate for each business where you purchase goods for resale without paying sales tax, showing proof that what you’re purchasing is for resale.